DON'T USE " JE SUIS " in THESE CASES in FRENCH 🚫 - Learn French

 Transcript of the video

-Hi everyone, I hope you're well, settled in and ready for a new French video.
+Hi everyone, I hope you're all well, settled in and ready for another French video.

-Before you start, if you need it, you can activate the English or French subtitles.
-As usual, if I speak too fast or too slow, you can speed up or slow down the speed of the video.
+Before you start, if you need them, you can activate English or French subtitles.
+As usual, if I speak too fast or too slow, you can speed up or slow down the video.

-Today, we are going to talk about a very common mistake that can be made when you speak French and you are not a native speaker, when you are learning French.
+Today, we're going to talk about a very common mistake that can be made when speaking French and you're not a native speaker, you're just learning French.

-It is to use "je suis", the verb "être" instead of the correct verb in French.
+It's using "je suis", the verb "être" in place of the correct French verb.

-This mistake is common, especially if you are an English speaker or if you have learned to speak English.
-Because we will translate literally from English to French, we will keep the same sentence construction.
+This is a common mistake, especially if you speak English or have learned to speak English.
+Because we're going to translate literally from English to French, we're going to keep the same sentence construction.

-So, if in English, it is the verb "to be" that is used, we will naturally think that it is the verb "être" that will be used in French.
-However, it is not always the case and we will see it in this video.
+So, if in English it's the verb "to be" that's used, we'll naturally think that it's the verb "être" that's used in French.
+But this isn't always the case, as we'll see in this video.

-I took the example of English because it is the language I know best, apart from French.
-But this may also be the case if you simply translate your language into French.
+I used English as an example because it's the language I know best, apart from French.
+But maybe that's also the case if you're simply translating your language into French.

-So in this video, we're going to look at five sentence constructions where you shouldn't say "I am" where you shouldn't use the verb "to be" and I'm going to tell you what verb you should use instead.
+So in this video, we'll look at five sentence constructions where you shouldn't say "I am" where you shouldn't use the verb "to be" and I'll tell you which verb you should use instead.

-On the other hand, if you want to use the verb to be, you can say I am 30 years old, I am old for a girl and I am old for a boy.
-But it's much more common to use "I am 30", the verb to have.
+On the other hand, if you want to use the verb to be, you can say I'm 30 years old, I'm old for a girl and I'm old for a boy.
+But it's much more common to use "I'm 30", the verb to have.

-Both are correct, but if I say how old your sister is and you answer, she's 16, that's more sustained language.
+Both are correct, but if I say how old your sister is and you reply, she's 16, that's more sustained language.

-I am well.
-No, you have to say je vais bien, it is the verb "to go" that is used in French and not the verb "to be".
-If someone asks you how are you, how are you?
-You have to answer "I am fine".
+Je suis bien.
+No, you have to say je vais bien, which is the verb "to go" and not the verb "to be".
+If someone asks you how you are, how are you doing?
+You have to answer "je vais bien".

-If you say "I am well", in reality, you are expressing something else.
-I am well and linked to a notion of comfort.
-For example, if you are sitting on the sofa and someone asks you if you are comfortable, you can answer yes, I am comfortable.
+If you say "I feel good", you're really expressing something else.
+I'm comfortable is linked to a notion of comfort.
+For example, if you're sitting on the sofa and someone asks you if you're comfortable, you can answer yes, I'm fine.

-But be careful, it doesn't mean exactly the same thing as "I'm hungry" and "I'm thirsty."
-If you say you are thirsty or hungry, it means you are really, really hungry or really, really thirsty.
+But be careful, it doesn't mean exactly the same thing as "I'm hungry" and "I'm thirsty".
+If you say you're thirsty or hungry, it means you're really, really hungry or really, really thirsty.

 For example, I could say that I have been walking in the desert for five hours without food or water.
 I am thirsty and I am hungry.